This website uses cookies to ensure you get the best experience on our website. Learn more

 Food quality

-In our experience, Okonjoma Bush Camp has always put thought and effort into their food and we were pleased to see this was still the case when we visited in May 2022.
-The food here was some of the best on our trip.
+In our experience, Okonjoma Bush Camp has always put thought and effort into its food.
+We were pleased to see this was still the case when we visited in April 2024, when the food here was some of the best on our trip.

-On our last one-night stay we didn’t have time for lunch, but this is usually quite informal and may be a salad or light meal.
+On our most recent one-night stay we didn't have time for lunch, but this is usually quite informal and maybe a salad or light meal.

-Afternoon tea is served before the afternoon activity departs; on our visit this included vegetable samosas and a delicious red velvet cake.
+Afternoon tea is served before the afternoon activity departs; on our visit, this included vegetable pastries and a delicious carrot cake.

 Dining style